trigg/Consolation/README.md

 `consolation --tty-udev`
 For running on a TTY console

-`consolation --x11`
-For running as an embedded window inside an X11 environment (intended for testing)

 `consolation --winit`
-For running as an embedded window inside an Wayland environment (intended for testing)
+For running as an embedded window inside an X11 or Wayland environment (intended for testing)

 ### Debug